afwbkbc/glsmac/README.md

 - What may differ slightly?

-Random maps generation, AI, dynamic music.
+Random maps generation, AI, dynamic music, some UI parts.
 While I'll try to get them as close as possible to original logic, they will still be recreated from scratch.

 - Compatibility?

 Network won't be compatible to original client (so you can't play together with somebody running it).

-Maybe I'll make saves compatible, but it's very low priority.
+Maybe I'll make saves and maps compatible, but it's very low priority.

 - Other improvements?